 Tics can be simple or quite complex.
 They can include relevant, seemingly purposeful utterances, or be totally inappropriate to the current situation.
 Coprolalia, a vocal tic that manifests as a curse word or socially inappropriate phrase and Copropraxia, a motor tic that involves obscene gestures, occur in a minority of people with TS.

-- Tics change, and can wax and wane, more so in children than in adults with TS.
-For example, a student may have a sniffing tic for a time; then, a squealing tic develops, which may be in addition to the sniffing tic, or replace it.
-Tic frequency and intensity may change depending on the environment: tics may be less frequent and/or less intense early in the day but become more noticeable and disruptive as the day progresses; they may be quieter in one specific class and louder in another; tics may increase prior to lunch and decrease after eating; they may also be worse when the student is tired, angry or stressed.
-Often, if a person with TS is engrossed in an enjoyable activity, like playing a musical instrument, tics may dissipate or disappear entirely.
+- Stress will almost always increase tics.
+They may be quieter in one specific class and louder in another.
+Hunger and thirst can stress the body so tics may increase prior to lunch.
+They may also be worse when the student is tired, angry or frustrated.
+Often, if a person with TS is engrossed in an enjoyable activity, like playing a musical instrument or drawing, tics may dissipate or disappear entirely.
 The only truly consistent nature of TS is the inconsistency.

 - Tics may appear to be purposeful.
 However, tics are neurological in nature.
-They are often described as urges that must be completed.
-Even when they seem to be expressed in reaction to a current situation, they are not within the control of the student with TS.
+They are physiological urges that need to be completed.
+Even when they seem to be expressed appropriately in reaction to a current situation, it is important to remember they are not purposeful.

 - Tics can be suggestible.
 Reminding the student not to tic may be counterproductive.
 For instance, if someone tells you not to blink for the next two minutes, you might be able to resist the urge, but being reminded will make it more difficult.
-Similarly, reminding a child not to tic will often increase the urge to complete this tic.
-The added stress to control the tic may increase anxiety and exacerbate the urge to tic.
+Similarly, reminding a child not to tic will often increase the urge to complete a tic.
+The added stress to control the tic may increase anxiety exacerbating the urge to tic.

 - Suppressing tics can affect academic performance.
 Just as we are sometimes able to suppress the urge to scratch an itch, students with TS are sometimes able to suppress tics…for a time.
-However, the mental concentration to suppress the urge can distract from concentration on the subject at hand.
+However, the mental concentration and energy to suppress the urge can be distracting to academics.

-- Stress can increase Tics.
-Stress almost always increases tics.
-Helping the student with TS to avoid classroom stress may include assistance in not calling on the student unless he volunteers or offering testing in a separate location.
+- Stress almost always increases tics.
+Helping the student with TS to avoid stress may include privately letting a student know when you will call on them.
+It also may be helpful to offer testing in a separate location with extended time or reduced workload.

-- Ignore tics.
-Disruption and distraction are subjective judgments – consider the dripping faucet – incredibly distracting to someone, while another person may not even notice it.
-In the classroom, announcements for teachers become background noise to some, while for others it is impossible to concentrate during an announcement.
-So many noises during a school day could be considered distracting: coughs, sneezes, overhead airplanes, people in the hall, and more.
-Usually they don’t succeed in being distracting because we recognize them, and our brain classifies them as background noise.
+- Ignore tics when possible.
+Disruption and distraction are subjective judgments.
+Typically, when people are knowledgeable regarding the source of noise/movement, the amount of distraction is reduced.
+Consider the dripping faucet which can be incredibly distracting to some, while another person may not even notice it.
+Similarly, announcements for teachers become background noise to some, while for others it is impossible to concentrate during them.
+Many noises during a school day could be considered distracting: coughs, sneezes, overhead airplanes, people in the hall, and more.
+They aren’t distracting because we recognize them, and they become background noise.
 The same can be true of tics.
-A clearing throat tic becomes background noise when we know that the student can’t help it; we know that it’s an involuntary symptom of a complex neurological disorder.
-The teacher can role model ‘planned ignoring’.
+A clearing throat tic becomes background noise when we recognize it as involuntary symptom of a complex neurological disorder.
+When teachers model ‘planned ignorance’, bullying is reduced.

 - Use accommodations as needed.
 For some circumstances, like test taking, making a separate location available may help the student to excel academically.
-When a student with TS is in a quiet classroom with other students for a test or quiz, he/she generally will put a great deal of energy and focus on suppressing his tics because he/she doesn’t want to cause disruption or embarrassment.
-This often results in negatively impacting his/her academic performance.
+When a student with TS is in a quiet classroom with other students for a test or quiz, he generally will put a great deal of energy and focus on suppressing his tics because he doesn’t want to cause disruption or embarrassment.
+This often results in negatively impacting his academic performance.

-In some rare instances, tics in the classroom may be frequent and intense.
-Include a person knowledgeable about TS when conducting a Functional Behavioral Assessment.
-This will assist the team to determine if there is a pattern and if a positive and proactive support, accommodation and/or modification would reduce tics.
+In some rare instances, tics in the classroom may be frequent, intense and truly disruptive or dangerous.
+Include a person knowledgeable about TS when conducting a Functional Behavioral Assessment and when developing a positive and proactive plan regarding tics.

-- Use technology – although it’s usually not desirable to exclude the student with TS from his classmates, he can be assigned to a separate room where Skype or other electronic means enable him to participate in his class on a ‘real time’ basis.
+- Use technology – it’s usually not desirable to exclude the student with TS from his classmates.
+However, during extreme symptoms, the student may benefit from the availability of a separate room where technology is available to enable him to participate in his class on a ‘real time’ basis.

 - Tics are not intentional attempts at gaining attention or to be disruptive.